-Since V and T are varying directly, we can equate them by making use of the constant k.
+Since V and T vary directly, we can equate them by making use of the constant k.

 In this, the value of k depends on the pressure of the gas, the amount of the gas and also the unit of the volume.

 After it lets change the temperature of the gas to T2.
-Alternatively, its volume changes to V2 then we can write
+Alternatively, if its volume changes to V2, then we can write,

-Equating the above equations that is equation 2 and 3, we get
+Equating the above equations, that is, equations 2 and 3, we get

-You are unaware of the fact that, on heating up a fixed amount of gas, that is, by increasing the temperature the volume also increases.
-Similarly lowering the temperature, the volume of the gas decreases.
-And at 0-degree centigrade, the volume of the also increases by 1/273 of its original volume for a unit degree increases in temperature.
+You may be unaware of the fact that, on heating up a fixed amount of gas, that is, by increasing the temperature, the volume also increases.
+Similarly, by lowering the temperature, the volume of the gas decreases.
+And at 0-degree centigrade, the volume of the gas also increases by 1/273 of its original volume for a unit-degree increase in temperature.

 Also Read: Gas Laws

-It is important to know, as already discussed above that the unit of temperature must be in Kelvin not in Celcius or Fahrenheit for solving the problems related to Charle’s law.
+It is important to know, as already discussed above, that the unit of temperature must be in Kelvin, not in Celcius or Fahrenheit, to solve the problems related to Charle’s law.
 The temperature in Kelvin is also known as the absolute temperature scale.
-For converting the temperature in Celcius to Kelvin, you add 273 to the temperature in the Celsius scale.
+To convert the temperature in Celcius to Kelvin, you need to add 273 to the temperature in the Celsius scale.

-According to Charles’ Law which states that the volume (V) of the gas is directly proportional to its temperature (T) which must be in Kelvin.
+According to Charles’ law, which states that the volume (V) of the gas is directly proportional to its temperature (T), that must be in Kelvin.

-When the temperature changes one unit of the Kelvin scale it equals to a change in one Celsius degree.
-Remember always that 0 on the Kelvin scale means -273 or “Absolute Zero”.
+When the temperature changes one unit of the Kelvin scale, it equals to a change in one Celsius degree.
+Always remember that 0 on the Kelvin scale means -273 or “Absolute Zero”.

-ISOBAR- Graph between V and T at constant pressure is known as isobar or isoplestics and it always gives a straight line.
-A plot of V versus T (°C) at constant pressure is a straight line at – 273.15°C. -273.15-degree Celcius is the lowest possible temperature.
+ISOBAR – The graph between V and T at constant pressure is known as isobar or isoplestics, and it always gives a straight line.
+A plot of V versus T (°C) at constant pressure is a straight line at – 273.15°C. -273.15 – degree Celcius is the lowest possible temperature.

 This law has a wide application in daily life.
-Some of the
+Some are explained below.

 - In cold weather or in a cold environment, helium balloons shrink.

-- In winters when the weather is cool, the capacity of the human’s lung decreases.
-This makes the athletes more difficult to perform on a freezing winter day and it also makes the person difficult to do jogging.
+- In winter, when the weather is cool, the capacity of the human lung decreases.
+This makes it more difficult for the athletes to perform on a freezing winter day, and it also makes it difficult for people to go jogging.

 Charles Law Solved Problems